Kannan171/tp/docs/UserGuide.md

 Format: `addmod INDEX MODULE_CODE DAY START_TIME END_TIME`

-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * The module code will follow NUS module code format (Department tag + 4-digit number + optional last letter)
-* Module code is case-insensitive. e.g cs2103t and CS2103T will be regarded as the same module
+* Module code is case-insensitive.<br> e.g. cs2103t and CS2103T will be regarded as the same module
 * Module code given has to be new (Given student does not already have this module assigned)
 * Day is 3-letter abbreviation of the day of week (MON, TUE, THU etc).
 It is case-insensitive
 * Start time and End time is given in 24-hour format and in HH:MM